 Scientific Board Advisors

 John C Byrd, MD is the Chairman of the Scientific Advisory Board of Vincerx and an internationally known researcher and clinical specialist in leukemia and other hematologic malignancies.
-Dr Byrd is currently the D Warren Brown Chair of Leukemia Research at the Ohio State University College of Medicine and has been named professor and chair of the University of Cincinnati College of Medicine Department of Internal Medicine, pending approval by the UC Board of Trustees.
+Dr. Byrd is currently the Department Chair, The Gordon and Helen Hughes Taylor Professor, University of Cincinnati.
+Previously, he was the D Warren Brown Chair of Leukemia Research at the Ohio State University College of Medicine.
 At Ohio State University, Dr Byrd is also a Distinguished University Professor, a permanent title that is the highest faculty honor at the university and is given to full professors who have demonstrated exceptional teaching, research, scholarly or creative work and service.
 His primary appointment is in the College of Medicine’s Department of Internal Medicine, with secondary appointments in the Division of Pharmaceutics and Medicinal Chemistry in the College of Pharmacy and the Department of Veterinary Bioscience in the College of Veterinary Medicine.
-Additionally, he is director of the Clara Bloomfield Center for Prognosis in Myeloid Leukemia, senior advisor for cancer experimental therapeutics and co-leader of the Leukemia Research Program at the Ohio State University Comprehensive Cancer Center.
+Additionally, he is director of the Clara Bloomfield Center for Prognosis in Myeloid Leukemia, senior advisor for cancer experimental therapeutics and coleader of the Leukemia Research Program at the Ohio State University Comprehensive Cancer Center.
 From 2010 until 2017, he served as director of the Division of Hematology.

 He leads a laboratory that focuses on translational immune and molecular pharmacology.
 Dr Byrd’s research has shown that therapeutic agents such as rituximab, idelalisib, ibrutinib and acalabrutinib are effective against chronic lymphocytic leukemia (CLL) and has led efforts to understand how resistance develops to these agents.
 Dr Byrd continues to study novel immune-based therapies for CLL, however, five years ago, he transitioned much of his experimental therapeutics effort toward acute myelogenous leukemia (AML), where he has been attempting to identify genomic-specific targeted therapies in the laboratory and translate them to clinical trials.
 He serves as the chief medical officer for Beat AML, a precision medicine effort.